What Is an ETF? Exchange-Traded Funds Explained for Beginners

 Exchange | Wallet | Twitter | Discord | Reddit

-Disclaimer: This content is presented to you on an "as is" basis for general information and educational purposes only, without representation or warranty of any kind.
+Disclaimer: This content is presented to you on an “as is” basis for general information and educational purposes only, without representation or warranty of any kind.
 It should not be construed as financial, legal or other professional advice, nor is it intended to recommend the purchase of any specific product or service.
 You should seek your own advice from appropriate professional advisors.
+Where the article is contributed by a third party contributor, please note that those views expressed belong to the third party contributor, and do not necessarily reflect those of Backpack.
+Please read our full disclaimer for further details.
 Digital asset prices can be volatile.
 The value of your investment may go down or up and you may not get back the amount invested.
 You are solely responsible for your investment decisions and Backpack is not liable for any losses you may incur.
+This material should not be construed as financial, legal or other professional advice.